fjelltopp/meerkat_docs/src/meerkat_frontend.rst

 Meerkat Frontend
 ================

 **Meerkat Frontend** presents the data drawn from **Meerkat API** and **Meerkat Abacus** in a web app.
 It has been designed in collaboration with our various stakeholders to meet their speicifc needs (most notably the Jordinian Ministry of Health).
-At the heart of the frontend is the "Technical Site", which offers the most complete means to explore the data through a large array of tools, including a "dashboard" of tables and charts, auto-generated summary reports, an alerts notification service, and specialist tools for visualisaing and downloading data.
+The frontend offers the most complete means to explore the data through a large array of tools, including a "dashboard" of tables and charts, auto-generated summary reports, an alerts notification service, and specialist tools for visualisaing and downloading data.

 ----------
 Components